-At Zion we practice "close Communion," and we invite confirmed members of Zion or confirmed members of other churches within our synod to join us for Holy Communion.
+At Zion we practice "close Communion," and we invite confirmed members of Zion or confirmed members of other churches within our fellowship to join us for Holy Communion.
 Read on to learn more:

 What is Holy Communion?

 Holy Communion is where we receive Jesus’ true body and blood in and with the bread and the wine during the sacrament.
 Where there is Jesus’ true body and blood there is forgiveness of sins, a new life of faith, and salvation.
 Jesus instituted this sacrament with his disciples on the night before his death on the cross:

 For I received from the Lord what I also passed on to you: The Lord Jesus, on the night he was betrayed, took bread, and when he had given thanks, he broke it and said, “This is my body, which is for you; do this in remembrance of me.”
 In the same way, after supper he took the cup, saying, “This cup is the new covenant in my blood; do this, whenever you drink it, in remembrance of me.”

 Why did Jesus only give this to his disciples?